-If we assume that user will definitely come across with such error and there’re no prevention mechanisms, we definitely should design and present workarounds right after “permission denied” pops up to users screen.
+If we assume that user will definitely come across with such an error and there’re no prevention mechanisms, we definitely should design and present workarounds right after “permission denied” pops up to users screen.

 User tried to achieve something and failed, so give options to him, rather than make him think of alternatives.
-For example, if user tried to access some document and access has been denied, suggest contacting administrator via some means right away.
+For example, if user tried to access some document and access has been denied, suggest contacting the administrator via some means right away.
 Or describe what kind of actions user needs to do in the very next moment to finally achieve the desired.

 ii.
 Create friendly wording and design concept around “error” spot:

 Design is powerful, right?
-You can deliver message in a friendly and polite tone, or you can signal danger in red alerts and repulsive means.
+You can deliver a message in a friendly and polite tone, or you can signal danger in red alerts and repulsive means.

 If user comes across with some danger area, chances he would like to experience this again are pretty low.
 For brain there’s no much difference if that was some real-life situation or just an error in the software.
 If it is associated with some negative emotions like fear, anxiety, disappointment, user is likely to reject the whole application next time to not experience those emotions again.

 Usage of smart design concepts can help to not drive negativity into user flow.